 Role of the Office of Environmental Justice

-The OEJ was created in 1992.
-Its mission is to reduce environmental burdens, increase environmental benefits, and work to create healthy and sustainable communities for vulnerable populations.
-The OEJ works toward those goals by providing technical and financial assistance to communities and by partnering with community organizations, business, industry, academia, and local, state, federal, and tribal governments.
-The overarching goal is “to establish partnerships seeking to achieve protection from environmental and health hazards for all people regardless of race, color, national origin, or income.”
+The OEJ works toward those goals by providing technical and financial assistance to communities and by partnering with community organizations, businesses, industry, academia, and local, state, federal, and tribal governments.
+The overarching goal, as explained by the OEJ itself, is “to establish partnerships seeking to achieve protection from environmental and health hazards for all people regardless of race, color, national origin, or income.”

-Focus on Consistency and Transparency
+These Organizations Focus on Consistency And Transparency

 The EPA aims to provide consistency and clarity regarding issues related to environmental justice.
 The OEJ has created several tools and resources that take issues related to environmental justice into account when the agency is making decisions on policies and actions.

 The EPA relies on scientific data to make informed decisions on policies to protect the health and environment of vulnerable populations.
 EJSCREEN is a tool the EPA has created to provide nationwide data on environmental and demographic matters in a consistent format.
 The goal is to improve transparency so the public can better understand how the EPA weighs environmental justice when making decisions and helps stakeholders make informed decisions.
-EJSCREEN also facilitates dialogue between the EPA and others since all parties can begin discussions with a common set of data.

 The National Environmental Justice Advisory Council provides the EPA’s administrator with independent advice and recommendations.
 It also holds public meetings to discuss matters related to environmental justice.